 A second reason for caution is specifically relevant to federal states.
-There are many such states in the Commonwealth of Nations.
-11 Speaking of the division of responsibilities in respect of lawmaking in such states, in the context of treaties and legitimate matters of international concern, the Privy Council in 1937, writing of the Canadian constitution said this: 12
+There are many such states in the Commonwealth of Nations.31 Writing of the division of responsibilities in respect of lawmaking in one such state, Canada, in the context of treaties and legitimate matters of international concern, the Privy Council in 1937 said this:32

-"...
-In a Federal State where legislative authority is limited by a constitutional document, or is divided up between different Legislatures in accordance with the classes of subject-matter submitted for legislation, the problem is complex.
+[&]quot;...
+In a Federal State where legislative authority is limited by a constitutional document, or is divided up between different

+Legislatures in accordance with the classes of subject-matter submitted for legislation, the problem is complex.
 The obligations imposed by treaty may have to be performed, if at all, by several legislatures; and the Executive has the task of obtaining the legislative assent not of the one Parliament to whom they may be responsible, but possibly of several Parliaments to whom they stand in no direct relation.
 The question is not how the obligation is formed, that is the function of the Executive; but how is the obligation to be performed, and that depends upon the authority of the competent legislature or legislatures."